cegonse/cest-docs/docs/reference.md

 ## Signal behavior

 The Cest test runner captures the following POSIX signals upon startup: `SIGSEGV`, `SIGFPE`, `SIGBUS`, `SIGILL`, `SIGTERM`, `SIGXCPU` and `SIGXFSZ`.
 Test are marked as failed if any of them raises during its execution.
 The POSIX function `signal()` is used for this purpose.
 Take this into account when testing code that captures signals, as both could interfer.

+## Leak Sanitizer integration

+The Cest test runner detects whether the test program is being compiled with LSAN enabled by testing against the `__SANITIZE_ADDRESS__` define, which will be defined in all translation units by the compiler if LSAN is enabled.
+If LSAN is not enabled or not supported, LSAN integration is disabled.